Godweed/image-resize-tests/test5-jpeg-quality-2/conclusions.md

 # Test 5: JPEG quality 2

-* `quality 82` seems to be the sweet spot for getting quality closest to the control
+* As with optimized tests, quality 82 is closest to control